JaimeStill/magick-journal/content/ritual/2020/07-28/index.md

 `YHVH (Yehowah) Eloah Va Daath` | yay-ho-wah el-oh-ah va da-ath | Of Knowledge and Wisdom | Gold | Noonday Sun / Conscious Mind
 `Shaddai El Chai` | shad-eye el kai | The Almighty | Purple | Subconscious Mind `Adonai Ha Aretz` | ah-don-eye ha ah-retz | Lord of the Earth | Black | Physical Body

+# Walking Meditation

+I spent about an hour in my backyard, aimlessly walking and soaking up the energy of dusk.
+The past two days, I have been pouring myself into work, and I realized that I just needed to disconnect from it all and recharge the batteries.
+Working a job, studying and practicing magick, and being devoted to family is extremely time consuming, but each aspect is extremely important.
+In addition, I still need to take time for myself and be immersed in the outdoors.

+# Raising Energy

+I'm going to start raising and transferring energy into a single item twice a day at this point.
+Not just for the practice, but because it is powerful.
+I charged a particular item with the intent of bringing peace and relaxation, and that is exactly what I got.

+# Lunar FourFold Breath

+Tonight I felt like I was a lot to handle mentally.
+It was really hard to get to meditation, and my mind was just scattering a million directions.
+It was like I had to wrestle myself into submission, and finally once I got there, all I could do was just bask in the stillness.
+I was sitting cross-legged in a calm body of water that expanded in every direction infinitely.
+The only thing to give me indication that I was anywhere to begin was was the bright moon casting a single massive beam of reflective light across the water and into my body.
+The only thing it allowed of me was to rest and feel its energy.